sigmorphon/2022SegmentationST/README.md

     dictionary  dictionary  000
     screwdriver screw @@drive @@er  011

-Note: The third column as morphological category is optional feature which can only be used to oversample or undersample training data.
+<i> Note: The third column as morphological category is optional feature which can only be used to oversample or undersample training data.</i>

 First example is a derived word with prefix (in-) and suffixes (-cy and -s), and second example is a root word.
 Third example is a compound word.
 In the test datasets, we will provide only first column of data as input words.